Configuring Azure AD with PHPKB SAML Single Sign-On (SSO) PluginEstimated Reading Time: 4 Minutes

 - From the Role Mapping section of the SAML tab, provide a mapping for the field named Writer, Editor, etc. This attribute will contain the role-related information sent by the IdP and will be used for Role Mapping.

-- Navigate to the role mapping section and provide the mappings for the highlighted roles.
+- Navigate to the role mapping section and provide the mappings for the highlighted roles as comma-separated-values (CSV) of their IdP roles.

 Role PrecedenceIn some cases, the IdP returns more than one role.
 In this section, you can set the precedence of the different roles.
 The smallest integer will be the role chosen.

 Advanced SettingsHandle some other parameters related to customizations and security issues.
 If signing/encryption is enabled, then x509 cert and private key for the SP must be provided.
 You can also enable the Debug Mode to get errors/warnings that happen during the SAML workflow.

-Note: In the federationmetadata.xml file from Azure AD, there are 4 X509 certificates, and you can use the second one in the list, located under EntityDescriptor/RoleDescriptor/KeyDescriptor/KeyInfo/X509DataX509Certificate.
+Note: In the federationmetadata.xml file from Azure AD, there are four X509 certificates, and you can use the second one in the list, located under EntityDescriptor/RoleDescriptor/KeyDescriptor/KeyInfo/X509DataX509Certificate.

 - Applicable To: Enterprise Edition (MySQL), Enterprise Multi-Language Edition (MySQL), Enterprise Edition (SQL Server), Enterprise Multi-Language Edition (SQL Server)